rosell-dk/exec-with-fallback/README.md

 **going to be maintained**\
 I'm going to use this library in [webp-convert](https://github.com/rosell-dk/webp-convert), which is used in many projects.
 So it is going to be widely used.
 While I don't expect much need for maintenance for this project, it is going to be there, if needed.

+# This is perfect for my malware, right?
+No, its not.
+This library doesn't try *system()*, as that function does not return output and thus cannot be used to emulate *exec()*.
+You would probably want to cover all of your bases.
+Also, you would probably prefer a single function instead of having it spread over multiple files.
+Finally, the library here use a lot of efford in getting the emululated functions to behave exactly as exec().
+You probably don't need all that, but just want to run your damn thing.
+So please, write your own function.
+You should do that anyway.
+Copying stuff just increases the chance that your code gets recognized as malware.

 ## Do you like what I do?
 Perhaps you want to support my work, so I can continue doing it :)